Radio Burst From Within Milky Way May Help Solve Cosmic Mystery - UrduPoint

 Radio Burst From Within Milky Way May Help Solve Cosmic Mystery

+Astrophysicists have detected a burst of cosmic radio waves within our galaxy for the first time and identified its source, according to research published Wednesday that sheds new light on one of the mysteries of the Universe

-Paris, Nov 4 (UrduPoint / Pakistan Point News - 4th Nov, 2020 ) :Astrophysicists have detected a burst of cosmic radio waves within our solar system for the first time and identified its source, according to research published Wednesday that sheds new light on one of the mysteries of the Universe.
+Paris (UrduPoint / Pakistan Point News - 5th Nov, 2020 ) :Astrophysicists have detected a burst of cosmic radio waves within our galaxy for the first time and identified its source, according to research published Wednesday that sheds new light on one of the mysteries of the Universe.

 The origin of powerful fast radio bursts (FRBs) -- intense flashes of radio emission that only last a few milliseconds -- have puzzled scientists since they were first detected a little over a decade ago.